Leon-Oumar Wechsel

-Leon-Oumar Wechsel (born 9 March 2005) is a German professional footballer who plays as a goalkeeper for I liga club GKS Tychy, on loan from Hannover 96.
+Leon-Oumar Wechsel (born 9 March 2005) is a German professional footballer who plays as a goalkeeper for Regionalliga Südwest club Eintracht Trier.

 Club career

 Wechsel is a product of the youth academies of the German clubs SC Schölerberg, Osnabrücker SC, Blau-Weiß Lohne and SV Rödinghausen.
 In 2023, he was promoted to Rödinghausen's senior team in the Regionalliga West.
 On 15 June 2023, he transferred to Hannover 96, where he was assigned to their reserves.
 He spent his first season with the club mainly playing for their under-19 team, while also making appearances for the reserves, helping them win the 2023–24 Regionalliga Nord.
 In the following season, he was promoted to act as the senior team's third goalkeeper, while regularly playing for the reserves in the 3.
 Liga.
 On 13 June 2025, he extended his contract with Hannover for one more season and joined the Polish I liga club GKS Tychy on a year-long loan.
+His loan was ended prematurely on 3 January 2026 and he was loaned out to Jahn Regensburg until the end of the season.
+He then moved to Eintracht Trier.